In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 Separate the display assembly from the notebook base.

-In the next post I will explain how to take apart the display panel assembly and remove the LCD screen with inverter board.
+In the next post I will explain how to remove the screen.

 By the way, it’s not necessary to separate the display panel assemble from the base in order to take it apart.